The Big Picture

 Who are the Judges?

-We recruit our judges primarily from the membership of the ASP—support managers, analysts, Web designers, consultants, and other support professionals.
+We recruit our judges primarily from the membership of the ASP—support managers, analysts, web designers, consultants, and other support professionals.
 We try to find a broad mix of talents and expertise so that our evaluations will reflect many points of view.
-The majority of our judges have already helped with at least one previous “Best Sites” competition, so theyre pretty familiar with the scoring system and the challenges of Web support delivery.
+The majority of our judges have already helped with at least one previous “Best Sites” competition, so they’re pretty familiar with the scoring system and the challenges of web support delivery.
+Every judge is vetted for relevant expertise.

 Can Someone be a Judge if Their Company Also Enters the Competition?

 Yes.
-We dont give judges their own sites to evaluate, of course.
-We also wont assign a judge to evaluate sites developed by direct competitors, clients, or former employers.
+We don’t give judges their own sites to evaluate, of course.
+We also won’t assign a judge to evaluate sites developed by direct competitors, clients, or former employers.
+We check every judge for conflicts of interest every year for every site that they judge.
+We often have to reassign several judges to avoid conflict.

 Will Your Judges Sign Non-Disclosure Agreements?

-If thats a concern, let us know in advance and well select judges for your entry who will agree to swallow a cyanide capsule rather than disclose your secrets.
+If that’s a concern, let us know in advance and we’ll select judges for your entry who will agree to swallow a cyanide capsule rather than disclose your secrets.
+We frankly discourage this issue as you can imagine the problems it causes.
+Typically we gave 50-100 judges each year, all judging 5 sites each.
+The logistic are fearsome and complications cause real difficulties.
 (Please note that the entry materials you provide should not include confidential material, since we publish selections from the winning submissions after the awards are presented.)

 How Long does the Judging Take?

-If our judges all turn in their scores on time, well announce the winners by the end of May.
-The individual site evaluations will take two or three weeks to produce, and the “Years Ten Best Sites” book should be ready mid-July.
+If our judges all turn in their scores on time, we’ll announce the winners by end of July.
+The individual site evaluations will take two or three weeks to produce after that, and the “Years Ten Best Sites” report should be ready during September.
+We have been changing the dates slowly the past two years and will continue to change them slightly next year to avoid scheduling conflicts with our March Conference.

-If you would like to receive notification by e-mail when this years edition of the book becomes available, join our ASP NEWS List.
+If you would like to receive notification by e-mail when this years edition of the Top Ten report becomes available, join our ASP NEWS List.

 Can We Find Out Where We Ranked?